ekholme/saul/README.md

 # Saul

-Saul is a toy application that uses ChatGPT to generate lesson plans targeting Virginia SOL test item descriptors.
+Saul is an application that uses gpt3.5 to generate lesson plans for a given grade, student population, and item descriptor (topic).

+It is currently a work in progress and is subject to change.